UK Secondary · KS3 Maths · Year 7, 8, 9

 Is it age-appropriate for Year 7?

 Yes.
-Year 7 resources assume students are still making the transition from primary methods, use friendly contexts, and flag misconceptions from KS2 explicitly.
+Year 7 resources are written assuming students are still making the transition from primary methods, with friendly contexts and accessible language.

 How does it handle mixed-ability classes?